All Saints' Church, Stock, Essex (parish of Stock Harvard)

 The south face of the nave and chancel roofs are just several days' work from completion, including new powder-coated guttering (paid for by our Friends).

 Timber and lead work continues on the north face, with all the tiles ready for putting in place.
-Its is hoped tnat all work will be completed before the end of April.
+Its is hoped that all work will be completed before the end of April.

 We have managed to retain some of the old tiles but most are comparatively newer reclaimed hand-made tiles from another site.